 Creatine has been widely studied in both healthy adults and the elderly.
 The cognitive benefits that elderly subjects and sleep-deprived subjects would most likely show the same benefits in the fetus or newborn child.

 Can Creatine Protect the Fetal Brain From Brain Injury?

-While creatine has not yet been used on human pregnancy, there have been several successful animal studies showing its positive effects.
+While creatine has not yet been studied on human pregnancy, there have been several successful animal studies showing its positive effects.
 In fact, the animal research suggests that creatine can protect the fetal brain, diaphragm and kidney from hypoxic insult which leads to brain injury from a lack of oxygen.
 (2) This leads researchers to think that creatine supplementation could protect the fetal brain from brain injury.

 One of creatine's other benefits is its role in antioxidants.
-It may possibly act as a direct antioxidant with the potential ability to neutralize free radicals.
-(3) There’s no question that pregnancy adds a nutritional strain to the mother, as pregnancy is a whole heightened state of normal metabolic activity.
+It may act as a direct antioxidant with the potential ability to neutralize free radicals.
+(3) There’s no question that pregnancy adds a nutritional strain to the mother, as pregnancy is a heightened state of metabolic activity.
 (1) With research now showing that problems in late pregnancy are the result of inadequate nutrient supply to the fetus, creatine supplementation could improve this process.
 (4) However, this has yet to be examined.

 Creatine supplementation may also have the ability to provide protection to major organs in their transition from fetus to newborn.
 Research suggests there are many properties of creatine supplementation that could help fetal tissue where vasoconstriction (the narrowing of blood vessels resulting from contraction of muscle), oxidative stress, glutamate toxicity or ATP turnover.

 One study concluded by Gualano et al. (5) used animal studies to show no observable changes in maternal physiology, giving us reason to think that human pregnancy and infant breastfeeding would be of similar result.